Kierownik223/mirror/README.md

 ### Mirror

 The example config files show all available options.
-Before first startup, rename `config.toml.example` to `config.toml` and `Rocket.toml.example` to `Rocket.toml`.
+Before first startup, copy `config.toml.example` to `config.toml` and `Rocket.toml.example` to `Rocket.toml`.
 The files should be located in the working directory of the program

 ### Webservers